skrattaren/apf.rst/apf.rst

   Bilirubin is formed when haemoglobin is broken down, and is basically the the pigment that makes faeces brown.

-  In "`The Silence of the Lambs`_", by Thomas Harris, Hannible Lecter at one point says that the killer 'Buffalo Bill' is a former patient of his named Bill Rubin.
-In Harris' previous book "`Red Dragon`_" the killer Francis Dolorhyde had no teeth and was known as the Tooth Fairy.
+  In **The Silence of the Lambs**, by Thomas Harris, Hannible Lecter at one point says that the killer 'Buffalo Bill' is a former patient of his named Bill Rubin.
+In Harris' previous book **Red Dragon** the killer Francis Dolorhyde had no teeth and was known as the Tooth Fairy.

   Terry explains the name as follows: